Organic Farming & Sustainable Agriculture: Preserving Our Future

 Tropical Fruits and Vegetables

 During the winter growing season, we grow an assortment of vegetables, herbs and edible flowers.
-These are available for sale through our Community-Supported Agriculture (CSA) farm membership program and Farmers Market.
-We also sell at our local Farmers Market.
-Come see us every Sunday 9am-2pm at the Pinecrest Gardens Farmers Market.
-The market is located on Red Road (SW 57th Ave) & Killian Drive (112th St), under the banyan trees.
+These are available for sale through our Community-Supported Agriculture (CSA) farm membership program and farmers markets.
+We also sell at various events throughout the year.

 In the summertime, we let the fields recharge for the winter, catch up on projects around the farm, and harvest our famous Donnie and Hardee avocados.
 These are available mail-order.
 We also offer limited webstore sales of seasonal local summer produce, mainly tropical fruit such as mangoes, lychee, carambola, jakfruit, mamey sapote, along with eggs, honey, herbs and tropical vegetables.